Rights groups report wave of abuses against Tigrayans in Ethiopian region | Law-Order

 Rights groups report wave of abuses against Tigrayans in Ethiopian region

 Armed forces from Ethiopia's Amhara region have stepped up killings, mass detentions and expulsions of ethnic Tigrayans in neighbouring western Tigray, Amnesty International and Human Rights Watch (HRW) said on Thursday.
-Amhara regional spokesman Gizachew Muluneh described the allegations as "groundless and unjustifiable".
+Government and military spokespeople did not return messages seeking comment.
+Amhara regional spokesman Gizachew Muluneh described the allegations of abuses in western Tigray as "groundless and unjustifiable".

-Amhara regional spokesman Gizachew Muluneh described the allegations as "groundless and unjustifiable".
+Amhara regional spokesman Gizachew Muluneh described the allegations of abuses in western Tigray as "groundless and unjustifiable".
 Ethiopian government spokesman Legesse Tulu said Tigrayan forces were to blame for any atrocities.
 Western Tigray has seen some of the worst violence in the year-long conflict pitting the federal government and its allies from the Amhara region against the Tigray People's Liberation Front (TPLF), which used to rule Ethiopia.

 Both Amhara and Tigray claim the fertile fields of western Tigray, which are now controlled by Amhara forces and the Ethiopian military.
 The United Nations Office for Humanitarian Affairs has said that 1.2 million people have been forced out of western Tigray since the conflict began, including more than 10,000 in the last week of November.
-Amnesty and HRW said they interviewed 31 people in western Tigray by phone in November and December, who described a surge of abuses by Amhara security forces and militias.
+Amnesty and HRW said 31 people in western Tigray interviewed by phone in November and December described a surge of abuses by Amhara security forces and militias.

 ALSO READ